By using our website, you agree to our use of cookies (Visit our privacy policy).

 You might think of “voice over” as another term for “voice recording,” but the truth is that not all voice recordings are considered voice overs.

-While a radio interview could be called a voice recording, it wouldn’t make sense to call such content a voice over.
+You might consider a radio interview a voice recording, but it wouldn’t make sense to call it a voice over.

 Voice actors work on a wide range of projects including TV shows, video games, audiobooks, and more.

-In addition to entertainment, voice artists also provide recordings for other kinds of content such as e-learning, public service announcements, and corporate videos and presentations.
+They also contribute to other kinds of content such as e-learning, public service announcements, and corporate videos and presentations.

-In this article, I’ll cover the differences between voice overs and other types of voice recordings along with a short history of the field.
+In this article, we’ll go over the history of voice acting and the difference between voice overs and other types of voice recordings.

-I’ll also describe the current state of the voice acting industry and what skills and equipment new voice artists need to reach their professional goals.
+We’ll also cover the current state of the industry as well as the skills and equipment new voice artists need to reach their professional goals.

 What is Voice Over?